scott45/vof-deployment-scripts/docs/infrastructure.md

     -  creates and manages networks using the *google_compute_network* resource.
 These created networks are the ones we use in our cloud infrastructure.
     -  creates and manages subnetworks using the *google_compute_subnetwork* resource.
     - outputs/displays the private subnetwork name and network name to the console.
-    - creates a target pool using the *google_compute_target_pool* resource.
-The target pool achieves stickiness by ensuring all connections from a client will end up on the same instance as long as they use the same protocol and the instance stays healthy.

 ### routing.tf
 - This script defines the: